Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Experiment

 To demonstrate the improvement in performance when increasing the number of detection stages, we show in Fig.~\ref{results_NumberM} the results of the conclusive (a) and the error (b) probabilities for detectors with varying number of stages.
 We performed the measurements for two different fixed mean photon numbers, $\abs{\alpha}^2=1.5$ (red) and $\abs{\alpha}^2=3.0$ (green).
 Theoretical predictions under the given experimental condition with $\eta=66\%,\xi=99.55\%, \nu=1.5\times10^{-3}$ as well as the discarding loss for delay compensation, are represented by crosses.
-Shaded areas correspond to the error probabilities for the heterodyne measurement under the condition that the probabilities of conclusive results are larger than the experimentally obtained probabilities shown by the filled circles in Fig.~\ref{results_NumberM}(a).
+Triangles correspond to the error probabilities for the heterodyne measurement under the condition that the probabilities of conclusive results achieve the experimentally obtained probabilities shown by the circles in Fig.~\ref{results_NumberM}(a).
 Red and green colors are associated with the mean photon number $\abs{\alpha}^2=1.5$ and $\abs{\alpha}^2=3.0$, respectively.
 Both the probabilities of conclusive results and of errors can be improved by increasing the number of stages but the improvement saturates (or even slightly degrades) for a large number of stages since the discarding loss becomes dominant as the number of stages increases.
+Finally, we expect that our adaptive strategy is not an unbiased measurement, i.e., the conclusive probabilities and the error probabilities for each signal condition are not uniform while the static scheme with $M=4$ is, in the ideal case, unbiased.
+We provide a further analysis of the bias induced in our experiment due to its design and experimental imperfections in Appendix \ref{app:biasanalysis}.